awerlang/angular-easy-masks/README.md

 ## Future Work

+Current version: **v0.1.5**

+* v0.2.0
+  * Move to a more robust regex-based parser;
+  * Handle optional symbols in input mask;
+  * Handle alphanumeric symbols in input mask;
+  * Handle input that exceeds mask in length, option strict (default: do not reformat)
+  * BREAKING CHANGE (service): Digit 9 mean optional digits, use digit 0 to mean required
+  * BREAKING CHANGE (directive): Do not reformat unmatched texts
+* v0.2.1
   * Delegate validation to custom services;
   * Raise events on format valid/invalid;
-* Handle optional symbols in input mask;
+  * Make possible use in conjunction with `input type="date"`

 ## Usage